Died Suddenly

-Died Suddenly is a 2022 American anti-vaccine propaganda film produced by Stew Peters.
+Died Suddenly is a 2022 American anti-vaccination film directed by Matthew Skow and executive-produced by Stew Peters, a far-right and alt-right anti-vaccine activist.
 It promotes false claims about COVID-19 vaccines and Great Reset conspiracy theories.
 The film was released on Rumble and Twitter on November 21, 2022.

+On May 30, 2023, Peters released a related film, Final Days, on Twitter.

 Background

 In late 2021, videos spread on Facebook and Instagram that baselessly claimed 62% of those who receive the mRNA vaccine develop blood clots, and that Pfizer's vaccine creates clots "in a minute or two".
 The claim originates from Dr. Charles Hoffe, who has made other false claims about COVID-19 vaccines, such as claiming that they are "clearly more dangerous" than the disease itself.
 While studies have found possible causal links between the AstraZeneca and Janssen COVID-19 vaccines and a rare clotting disorder known as thrombosis with thrombocytopenia syndrome (TTS), there were only 47 confirmed cases out of 15 million participants as of October 2021.

 Stew Peters is an American far-right media personality who is known for promoting COVID-19 misinformation and conspiracy theories.
 He has referred to the vaccine as a "bio-weapon", claimed that the COVID-19 vaccines are responsible for the deaths of people, and has called for "the people in our government responsible" to be "put on trial and executed".
-He has been banned from Spotify for his claims.
+He has been banned from Spotify for his disproven claims.
 Peters has previously produced the anti-vaccine film Watch the Water, which purports that COVID-19 vaccines are derived from snake venom in order to transform people into "a hybrid of Satan".